sys

 Prints the logged system events in the debug structure

-as defined when the event was
+using FormFunc as defined when the event was

-generated by a call to handle_debug/4
+generated by a call to handle_debug/4.

 Mod:system_continue(Parent, Debug, Misc) -> none()

-This function is called from sys:handle_system_msg/6
+This function is called from sys:handle_system_msg/6 when the process

 should continue its execution (for example after it has been